duongtd23/duongtd23.github.io/_projects/ADS-runtime-verification.md

 Using the Maude LTL model checker, AW-Checker verifies whether the trace satisfies the given properties.
 Leveraging the Maude LTL model checker offers two key benefits: it provides high performance and helps avoid potential bugs that could arise from self-implemented search/checking algorithms.

-The framework's source code is available at [https://github.com/duongtd23/AW-Runtime-Verification](https://github.com/duongtd23/AW-Runtime-Verification).
+Techical details of the framework are presented in our paper {% cite TranIEEETR2025 %}, and the framework's source code is available at [https://github.com/duongtd23/AW-Runtime-Verification](https://github.com/duongtd23/AW-Runtime-Verification).
-A paper reporting this framework has been submitted to an IEEE Transactions journal and is currently under review.